AraibKarim/GetYourGuideProgrammingTest/README.md

 ## Task

-Show reviews for the Berlin Tempelhof Airport: The Legend of Tempelhof tour in tableview.
+Show all reviews for the Berlin Tempelhof Airport: The Legend of Tempelhof tour.

 ## Requirements

-Swift 5.0 and Xcode 11.2.1
+Swift 5.0 and Xcode 11.2.1.

+## Installation

+Download and run the code.

 ## Architecture

-MVVM
+MVVM.

-### Base files
+### Base folders

 Network Folder - Contains all network files for the project.
 ViewModel Folder - Contains all ViewModels.